sinemad/cppm-acme-cert-manager/docs/06-script-reference.md

 /opt/cppm/acme-ca-certs/trust-exclusions.conf
 ```

+**Priority:** Per-server exclusions configured in the web UI
+(**Servers → Trust Exclusions**) and stored in `servers.json` always take
+precedence.
+This file is only read when a server has no per-server exclusions
+configured — it acts as a global fallback for backwards compatibility.

-Controls which Let's Encrypt CA and intermediate CA certificates are excluded
+Controls which ACME CA and intermediate CA certificates are excluded from all
-from all trust list operations (both post-renewal uploads and weekly checks).
+trust list operations (both post-renewal uploads and weekly checks).
+Excluded
-Excluded certificates are silently skipped — they are never uploaded, never
+certificates are silently skipped — they are never uploaded, never patched,
-patched, and no error is raised if they are absent from the trust list.
+and no error is raised if they are absent from the trust list.

 The file is seeded to the persistent volume by `entrypoint.sh` on first start.
-Edit the host-side copy — changes take effect immediately at the next scheduled
+Edit the host-side copy — changes take effect at the next scheduled or manual
-or manual trust check without restarting the container.
+trust check without restarting the container.

 **Format:** one entry per line, matched case-insensitively as a partial
 substring against the certificate's Subject CN.
 Lines starting with `#` are
 comments.
-See the file's header for full documentation and examples.

 ```
-# Example: exclude R11 if it is already managed by a separate process
+# Exclude R11 — already managed separately in this environment
 R11

-# Example: exclude both ECDSA roots
-ISRG Root X2
+# Exclude ECDSA intermediates — RADIUS uses RSA-only EAP
 E5
 E6
+E7
+E8
 ```

 ---